By BCS Staff

 We developed a list of the top 10 best culinary schools in Louisiana.
 Many of these schools are accredited by the American Culinary Federation, an indicator of quality in the field.
-We looked for programs that offered a hands on training environment and internship or externship opportunities.
+We looked for programs that offered a hands-on training environment and internship or externship opportunities.
 Our research indicates the schools in our list are reputable and have a positive impact on the community and the students in the program.

 #10.
-Baton Rouge Community College-Acadian Campus-Baton Rouge, Louisiana
+Baton Rouge Community College, Acadian Campus

-Baton Rouge Community College is a top culinary school featuring a diploma program in Culinary Arts and Occupations.
+Baton Rouge Community College is a top culinary school featuring a technical diploma program in Culinary Arts and Occupations.
 The program is accredited by the American Culinary Federation.
-The program offers three different exit points allowing students to earn Technical Competency in the areas of Entry Level Prep Cook, Production Cook, and Entry Level Line Cook.
+The program offers three different exit points allowing students to earn Technical Competency in the areas of Entry-Level Prep Cook, Production Cook, and Entry Level Line Cook.
 Students leave the program with skills and abilities related to service and production.
 Throughout the program, students develop a strong work ethic, employment skills, and safe work practices.

 #9.
-Bossier Parish Community College-Bossier City, Louisiana
+Bossier Parish Community College

-Bossier Parish Community College is a top culinary school featuring a Certificate in Culinary Arts that can be completed in just two semesters of study.
+Bossier Parish Community College is a top culinary school featuring an Associate of Applied Science in Culinary Arts that can be completed in just four semesters of study.
 Coursework includes menu preparation, supervision, food preparation, nutrition, and sanitation.
 Students complete a culinary externship as part of the program.
 Graduates of the program will possess basic supervision management skills, the ability to complete a personal nutrition analysis, and an understanding of culinary math.
-The program is designed to prepare students for an entry level positions in the culinary field.
+A certificate in culinary arts, designed to prepare students for an entry level positions in the culinary field, is also offered.

 #7.
-South Louisiana Community College-Lafayette, Louisiana
+South Louisiana Community College

 #6.
-Nunez Community College-Chalmette, Louisiana
+Nunez Community College

 Nunez Community College is a top culinary school offering both an AAS degree in Food Service Production and Management as well as a Certificate of Technical Studies.
 The program features the ManageFirst Development Program through the National Restaurant Association.
 Courses for the AAS degree cover areas such as cost control, baking, sanitation, and supervision.
 A culinary practicum is required as part of the program which allows students to get on the job training before they graduate.
 The certificate program is a 30-credit hour program with coursework designed to prepare recipients for entry level culinary positions.

 #5.
-SOWELA Technical Community College-Lake Charles, Louisiana
+SOWELA Technical Community College

 SOWELA Technical Community College features an AAS degree and diploma program in Culinary Arts.
 The programs are accredited by the American Culinary Federation, an indicator of a quality program.
 Coursework for the AAS degree covers regional cuisine, production principles in dining, dining room service, and nutrition.
 Students complete a culinary production externship opportunity in their third semester.
 This 60 credit hour program can be completed in two years of full time study.
 The diploma program also features an externship opportunity and prepares students for an entry level position in the field.
 Students are able to earn National Restaurant Certificates throughout the diploma program.